samcolson4/melody-maker/README.md

 - [ ] Velocity range

 Keys & scales:
-- [ ] Add key selection (so users can generate a melody to go with an existing chord sequence)
+- [X] Add key selection (so users can generate a melody to go with an existing chord sequence)
-- [ ] Add scale selection
+- [X] Add scale selection
 - [ ] `--random` flag, to allow non-scales etc

+Error reporting:
+- [ ] When entering an invalid key
+- [ ] When entering an invalid scale

 Tests:
 - [ ] Add some...